sdytr/linat/README.md

    #(created_at (#(type "datetime")) ("2011-10-25T12:00:00"))))
 ```

-The rcrly library offers a couple of convenience functions for extracting data
+The linat library offers a couple of convenience functions for extracting data
 from this sort of structure -- see the next two sections for more information
 about data extraction.

 #### ``get-data`` [&#x219F;](#table-of-contents)

-The ``get-data`` utility function is provided in the ``rcrly`` module and is
+The ``get-data`` utility function is provided in the ``linat`` module and is
 useful for extracing response data returned from client requests made with
 the ``full`` option.
 It assumes a nested property list structure with the
 ``content`` key in the ``body``'s property list.